Victordh/VeganProductScanner/DESIGN.md

 ## Minimum Viable Product
-The minimum viable product (MVP) consists of one Activity with 2 fragments, a database of products and an Intent to another app (Barcode Scanner).
+The minimum viable product (MVP) consists of one Activity with two fragments, a database of products and an Intent to another app (Barcode Scanner).
 In the first fragment, the user can push a button to scan a barcode, after which the app will search in the database for a matching product.
 If found, the app will show the product name and whether it is vegan or not.
+If not found, the user can fill in some information and add the product to a different database, after which the product will be validated and added to the main database.
 The second fragment has an edittext in which users can enter a query.
 After pressing the search button, the app will show a list of all matches with that query below.
 The items in the list will show the product name on a green (vegan) or red (not vegan) background.
+Each item in the list can be tapped to go to the resultFragment with that product information.
+If there's only one result, the user will be sent there automatically.

 ## Optional
 The most important optional element would be something to allow the user to contribute to the database, probably by show a button when a product couldn't be found.
 After tapping this button, the user can fill in the name (and optionally if the product is vegan or not).
 The user can also add a comment if they want.
 This way, the database wouldn't depend on being filled by the developer, who now only needs to filter and approve user submissions.